Sunday, April 9

 The 4:30 service, a participatory service, is especially designed to lead our children through the story of Jesus’ trial and crucifixion.
 At 7 pm, we hear the Passion of Jesus Christ according to St. John.
 The service begins and ends in silence.

 The Altar Guild gathers to polish communion vessels and prepare for the great feast ahead.
-Join them as they begin their ministry at this brief but poignant service from the Prayer Book.
+Join them at 10 am in this ministry as we anticipate the great joy of Easter.

 The Great Vigil of Easter

 We gather as night falls to light the new fire of Easter.
 In a darkened sanctuary, we listen by candlelight to the story of God’s redeeming work from the beginning of creation.
-We then gather round the baptismal font to renew our baptismal vows, hear the first proclamation of Easter, and begin the Easter feast with the celebration of Holy Communion around the altar.
+We then gather round the baptismal font for the baptism of a new sister in Christ, and renew our own baptismal vows.
+We then hear the first proclamation of Easter, and begin the Easter feast with the celebration of Holy Communion around the altar.
 It’s our first chance to sing “Alleluia” after the long Lenten fast.
 Bring bells of any shape and size to help ring in the resurrection news.
 A simple but festive reception follows, and you are invited to bring anything you would like, sweet or savory, to add to the table.

 Service of Holy Eucharist at 8 am